bnb-chain/bnb-chain.github.io/docs/wallet/trezor.md

 # Trezor

-BNB and coins on Binance Smart Chain are supported by the Trezor hardware wallet.
+BNB and coins on BNB Smart Chain are supported by the Trezor hardware wallet.
 The following describes how to use Trezor to connect to BSC.

 ## Requirements
 * Visit <https://wallet.trezor.io> and initialize your Trezor